 Since the release of this publication, the Azure Sapphire has been succeeded by the new Azure Sapphire FL, which was designed to be the flexible choice in bringing precise quantitation of nucleic acids and proteins.

-Research Applications with the Azure 300 and Azure Sapphire Biomolecular Imager
+Research Applications with the Azure 300 and Sapphire Biomolecular Imager

-By traditional and in-cell Western blots, Alboserpin was shown to block the FXa-induced increase in phosphorylated ERK1/2, indicating that Alboserpin blocks FXa-induced ERK1/2 signaling.
-The chemiluminescent blots were imaged using the Azure 300, while the in-cell Westerns were imaged on the Sapphire with fluorescent blocking buffer and fluorescent secondary antibodies.
+By traditional and in-cell Western blots, Alboserpin was shown to block the FXa-induced increase in phosphorylated ERK1/2, indicating it blocks FXa-induced ERK1/2 signaling.
+The chemiluminescent blots were imaged using the Azure 300, while the in-cell Western blots (Figure 1D) were imaged on the Sapphire with fluorescent blocking buffer and fluorescent secondary antibodies.